-A valve located in the starboard deckwing insert controls your windshield washer.
-Water may be sprayed on the windshield by opening this valve with the freshwater system pressurized.
+The wiper switch located on the helm switch panel controls your windshield washer.
+Water may be sprayed on the windshield by pressing down on the wiper switch with the freshwater system pressurized.
 To pressurize, place the freshwater switch on the helm switch panel in the "on" position.
+The wiper will operate and the washer will spray until the wiper switch is turned off.